Best Real Estate Crowdfunding Platforms 2020

 Roofstock allows investors to focus on building a real estate portfolio without worrying about property management.
 The property management team takes care of operational responsibilities like collecting rent, handling vacancies, repairs and other day to day property management.
 Roofstock is offering you the opportunity to take advantage of the benefits of owning real estate without dealing with the hassles of being a landlord.

 One huge benefit to investing through Roofstock opposed to investing locally is that you can invest across many real estate markets.
-You are not limited to deals in your area.
+You are not stuck with the deals in your area.
 Roofstock has teams of property managers all over the US.
 This could allow you to take advantage of a hot real estate market or diversify across many markets.

 Roofstock Investment Options